-&lt;sup>6 Canning, S and Thiele, F), Indigenous Cultural Heritage and History within the Metropolitan Melbourne Investigation Area, Australian Cultural Heritage Management, report for to the Victorian Environmental Assessment Council 2010.
+6 Canning, S and Thiele, F), Indigenous Cultural Heritage and History within the Metropolitan Melbourne Investigation Area,

-&lt;sup>7 Graeme Butler and associates), Cardinia Shire (Emerald and Cranbourne Districts) Heritage Study, 1998.
+7 Graeme Butler and associates), Cardinia Shire (Emerald and Cranbourne Districts) Heritage Study, 1998.

-&lt;sup>8 Casey Cardinia Links to our past
+8 Casey Cardinia Links to our past

-1897.
+The first village settlement was then built but flooding occurred again in 1893 leading to further widening and deepening of the main drain.
+Drainage works were completed by 1897.
 The new drainage system and drought then led to the soil shrinking and compacting with the land surface dropping as a consequence.
 A major flood in 1900 caused damage to crops and livestock and a new round of widening and extension of the drainage system took place as a result.
-Nevertheless, the area was proving to be fertile land for horticulture and in the early 1900s the area became the potato capital of Victoria.
+Nevertheless, the area was proving to be fertile land for horticulture and in the early 1900s the area became the potato capital of Victoria.9

 Around this time, the hills to the north of the Koo Wee Rup Swamp were extensively cleared.
 This in turn led to erosion of the drains because of increased runoff, and sedimentation in the lower parts of the system.
 In 1917, the Koo Wee Rup Flood Protection District was proclaimed to oversee an improved drainage system for the whole area (this resulted from severe flooding again in 1911).
-The needs of World War I promoted vegetable growing in the area, and also led subsequently to land subdivision for the creation of small-holdings for returned soldiers which were known as soldier settlements.

-Major floods in 1923 and 1924 and the super flood of 1934 caused significant damage and the latter made more than 1,000 people homeless.
-The 1936 Royal Commission was set up to produce an improved scheme with new levees, the
+The needs of World War I promoted vegetable growing in the area, and also led subsequently to land subdivision for the creation of small-holdings for returned soldiers which were known as soldier settlements.10 damage and the latter made more than 1,000 people homeless.
+The 1936 Royal Commission was set up to produce an improved scheme with new levees, the removal of sediment, and a further extension of the system.